-- Reduce our overall proposed height from 17-storeys to 14-storeys or 49m in height; - Increase the number of family-oriented townhouse-dwellings. - Commit to providing 15% of multi-family homes, as two bedroom plus den or three bedroom dwellings. - Refining the internal pathway to provide additional seating and a residential pet area. - Evaluating our dwelling-layouts to ensure that, with the changes in height and tower design, the design will comply with the impending BC building code structural changes.
+- Reduce our overall proposed height from 17-storeys to 14-storeys or 48m in height; - Grow the number of family-oriented townhouse-dwellings. - Commitment to providing 15% of multi-family homes as two bedroom plus den or three bedroom dwellings. - Refining the internal pathway to provide additional street furniture and a residential pet area. - Evaluating our dwelling-layouts to ensure that, with our changes in height and tower design, we will still be compliant with the impending structural BC building code structural changes.